THE HISTORY OF

 Late 1940’s – 1949

-Pleasant Valley A.M.E.
-Church (PVAMEC) was founded by the late Rev. Charles Addison Kirkland, Sr. of Ferndale.
+The late Rev. Charles Addison Kirkland, Sr. of Ferndale, founded Pleasant Valley A.M.E.
+Church (PVAMEC).
 The Rt.
 Rev. George Baber, Presiding Bishop of the Fourth Episcopal District, requested that Rev. Kirkland establish a church in the Sumpter/Milan area.
 The Rev. Kirkland walked the rural roads soliciting members who first worshipped in the homes of James and Carrie Shorter, Minnie Deering, Gladys Walker, Addie Walker, George Thompson, George Hamilton, Viola Knox, Sammie Barber, Minnie Jackson, James Barker, Frank Hubbard, Virginia Murphy, John and Willa Terry and others.
 The families of Walter Love, William Mays, and Robert Murphy, Sr. also joined this group of worshipers as trailblazers in the formulation of Pleasant Valley AME Church.
 Members later worshipped in Booker T. Freeman, Sr.'s chicken coop on the corner of Wear and Sumpter Roads.
 In 1949, Pleasant Valley A.M.E.
 Church was admitted into the Michigan Annual Conference of the African Methodist Episcopal Church with the young Rev. C.A.
 Kirkland appointed pastor.
-It is speculated that the naming of the church was synonymous with its surroundings—a pleasant valley.
+It is speculated that the naming of the church was a reflection of its surroundings—a pleasant valley.

 1950 - 1960